science-en-poche/yelandur/API.md

 will create the corresponding profile without any ties to a device.
 Additional unauthorized data (like a `profile_id` field) is ignored.
 Possible errors are:

+FIXME: errors overlap

 * `400` if the received data is malformed (malformed or missing signature, malformed JSON after decoding the signature), or if one of the required fields is missing
-* `403` if the signature is wrong or missing, or if the claimed experiment does not exist
+* `403` if the signature is wrong, or if the claimed experiment does not exist
 * `409` if the claimed public key is already registered

 If the registration is successful, a `201` code is returned with the following